 It’s easy enough to insert a form in WordPress.
 Make sure you have Jetpack installed (it will be in big flashing letters on the home page of your dashboard — you can’t miss it), and that will give you the option to “Add Contact Form” when you’re editing your pages.
 (You might also want to include one at the bottom of your Rates page while we’re on the subject — you want to make it as easy as possible for people to get in touch with you!)

 Try not to spend more than an hour on each page or on your sample articles.
 Adding content to your website will obviously be the most time-consuming part of this whole adventure, but don’t get too hung up on trying to make everything perfect.
 That goes for the whole process of creating your website.
 The goal here is to get a workable site up quickly so you can go out and start finding clients and making money.

 And that’s everything you need to do!
 I did everything on this list, including writing my sample articles, within the space of a week, so there’s no reason you can’t do the same.

 What Comes Next?

 Now that you have your website, you’re probably wondering what you should do next.
-Check out Kevin Cole’s beginners’ guide to SEO writing — he walks you through all the steps you’ll need to take to actually find clients and start bringing in money.
-If you want a more comprehensive guide — with personal feedback from me every step of the way — check out my course: Become a Freelance Writer in 1 Month.
+If you want a more comprehensive guide — with personal feedback from me every step of the way — check out my course: How to Become a Freelance Writer.

 Questions?
 Just leave a comment below!